Sub Limit in Health Insurance

 4. Room Rent Limitations

-Be very careful with regards to room rent.
+Be very careful with regard to room rent.
 It may shave off a large portion of the claim amount.
-If you want hospitalization in private rooms, make sure your policy has satisfactory coverage in that category.
+If you want hospitalisation in private rooms or higher room category, make sure your policy has satisfactory coverage in that category and within sub limits.

 5. Future Needs